Britain should get divorce deal with EU done by November 21: UK's Raab

 The major obstacle to a deal has been Britain’s wish to keep the border of its province of Northern Ireland with EU member state Ireland open - preserving frictionless trade and a 1998 peace deal that ended Irish sectarian violence - while sticking to its goal of leaving the EU’s single market and customs union so as to forge its own trade deals around the world.

-Sterling surged as much as one percent versus the dollar to trade at $1.2831, and versus the euro to 88.43 pence after Raab’s comments, before retreating.
+Sterling GBP=D3 surged as much as one percent versus the dollar to trade at $1.2831, and versus the euro to 88.43 pence EURGBP=D3 after Raab's comments, before retreating.

 Irish Foreign Minister Simon Coveney said a deal on Britain’s withdrawal was possible by Nov.
 21 but that it would require British negotiators in particular to step up efforts.